4d/docs/website/translated_docs/fr/FormObjects/properties_Subform.md

 Action to perform in case of a double-click on an empty line of a list subform.
 Les options suivantes sont disponibles :
 - Ne rien faire : ignore le double-clic.
 - Ajouter un enregistrement : crée un nouvel enregistrement dans le sous-formulaire et passe en mode édition.
-L'enregistrement sera créé directement dans la liste si la propriété [Saisissable dans la liste] est activée.
-Sinon, il sera créé en mode page, dans le [formulaire détaillé](detail-form) associé au sous-formulaire.
+The record will be created directly in the list if the [Enterable in List](#enterable-in-list) property is enabled.
+Otherwise, it will be created in page mode, in the [detail form](#detail-form) associated with the subform.

 #### Grammaire JSON